lehrblogger/lehrblogger.com-octopress/source/_posts/2009-06-30-the-stream-packet-duality-of-content.md

 categories:
   - commentary
   - web ideas
+excerpt: "Incoming content at the speed of light."
+show_excerpt: true
 ---
 *This post develops the conceptual language surrounding the product ideas in my previous post, [Filtration as a Tonic for Internet Vertigo][1].*